0xCyberLiTech/Docker/README.md

 [ La documentation de Docker est disponible ici.](https://docs.docker.com/)

 <a name="installation-manuelle-de-docker"></a>
-## - A. Installation manuelle de Docker sur Debian 11 & 12.
+## - A. Installation manuelle de Docker.

 -----------------------------------------
 <a name="installer-les-dépendances-de-docker"></a>